 Plate!
 Add salt and pepper to taste and garnish with parsley.

 Exclusive Extras for You

 Take your unboxing experience up a notch with our exclusive extras for active subscribers only.

-What is the capital of Italy?
+What is the national bird of Ireland?

 What did you think?